epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-23-awesome-theme-icons.markdown

 author: epsi

 opengraph:
-  image: /assets/posts/desktop/2019/10/clone-layout.png
+  image: /assets/posts/desktop/2019/10/03-gentoo-awesome-vim-svg2png.png

 excerpt:
   Awesome WM theme step by step.
-  Custom Multicolor Layout Icons, Minimalist PNG Button.
-  Using Inkscape, one SVG file to create each PNG resource.
+  Converting Iconic FontAwesome Glyph, from SVG to PNG, then put the right margin, for use with statusbar.

 related_link_ids:
   - 16071350  # Preparing Modularized